Bock New Year’s Black-Eyed PeasBy Steve Denney

 - Handful of fresh cilantro, chopped

-- In a medium stockpot or Dutch oven over medium high heat brown bacon strip until crispy and remove bacon onto a paper towel for later use.
+- To make these black-eyed peas, in a medium stockpot or Dutch oven over medium high heat brown bacon strip until crispy and remove bacon onto a paper towel for later use.

 - Add the 2 tablespoons of olive oil, onions, red bell peppers, jalapeños (if using), a pinch of salt and some fresh cracked pepper.

 - Sauté until onions are soft, about 5 minutes.

 - Add chopped garlic and sauté for another minute or so.
 Add smoked paprika, cumin, chili powder and stir to incorporate.

 - Add black-eyed peas, German-style bock and chicken stock and bring just to a boil.

 - Reduce heat to medium low to low and let simmer uncovered for 1 hour, stirring occasionally, or until the peas are tender.

 - Serve with cornbread or as a side dish for pork chops.